TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-backupazurestorage-databasebackupfailure-oserror50-diagnostics.md

 - Please make sure you are able to connect to the storage account from the current machine using Storage explorer or SSMS
 - Make sure the policy assigned to SAS token is not expired.
 You can create a new policy using Azure storage explorer and create a new SAS token from Azure storage explorer with that policy and alter the credential and try backing up again
 - Can also be caused due to proxy server.
 Please follow below:
-	- Execute the following command to enable the winhttp proxy, replacing <addressofproxy> with the proxy's address:
+	- Execute the following command to enable the winhttp proxy, replacing &lt;addressofproxy&gt; with the proxy's address:
 	   ```netsh winhttp set proxy <addressofproxy>```
 	- Restart SQL Server to pick up the proxy settings
     - Enable traceflag 1819 to enable using a proxy for Backup a.
 DBCC TRACEON(1819, -1)